palewire/censusbatchgeocoder/README.md

 #### Different encodings

-If your CSV file has an unusual encoding causing problems, you can pass it in.
+If you are using Python 2 and your CSV file has an unusual encoding that's causing problems, try explicitly passing in the encoding name.

 ```python
 >>> censusbatchgeocoder.geocode("./my_file.csv", encoding="utf-8-sig")